 Risk of Capped Upside Returns.
 The Fund's strategy is designed to produce returns that correlate to those of the Reference Indices up to the Index Caps if Shares are bought on the day on which Milliman transacts in the FLEX Options on behalf of the Fund and held until those FLEX Options expire at the end of the Outcome Period, subject to the Index Caps.
 In the event that one or both of the Reference Indices experience gains during the Outcome Period, the Fund will only participate in those gains up to the applicable Index Cap.
-In the event that one or both Reference Indices experience gains are caps and the Fund's strategy provides capped exposure to two Reference Indices, the Index Caps may be lower than if the Fund provided capped exposure to only a single Reference Index.
-In the event an investor purchases Shares after the date on which the FLEX Options were entered into and the Fund has risen in value to a level near to an Index Cap, there may be little or no ability for that investor to experience an investment gain on their Shares relating to that Reference Index.
+In the event that one or both Reference Indices experience gains during the Outcome Period, the Fund will only participate in those excess gains.
+Because the Fund's strategy provides capped exposure to two Reference Indices, the Index Caps may be lower than if the Fund provided capped exposure to only a single Reference Index.
+In the event an investor purchases Shares after the date on which the FLEX Options were entered into and the Fund has risen in value to a level near to an Index Cap, there may be little or no ability for that investor to experience an investment gain on their Shares relating to that Reference Indices.
 In certain market conditions, the performance of the Collateral Portfolio and the Put Spread Strategy could cause the Fund to underperform relative to the Reference Indices, which could further limit Fund gains below the Index Caps, notwithstanding any performance of the Reference Indices in excess of the Index Caps.
-An investor should consider the amount of the Index Caps, and the Fund's position relative to each Index Cap, before investing in the Fund.
-Additional information regarding possible Outcomes for the Fund depending upon projected index performance is available online at www.millimanfunds.com.
+An investor should consider the amount of the performance is available online at www.millimanfunds.com.